Fall College Advisor Check-In

 Seniors: By now, you should already be well underway (or at the very least have started) with your college applications.
 One of the most common mistakes I hear about is students missing application deadlines.
 This absolutely should NOT happen.
 You must stay organized and keep track of all of your colleges’ varying deadlines.

-I highly recommend you create a spreadsheet with all of your colleges and their deadlines to ensure that everything is turned in on time.
-It can be something very simple with just headings like:
+I highly recommend creating a spreadsheet with all of your colleges and their deadlines to ensure that everything is submitted on time.
+It can be something straightforward with just headings like:

 School Application Portal Deadline